Kim Kardashian Reportedly Helping Her Kids Adjust To Psalm West’s Arrival

 Meanwhile, Kim and Kanye’s youngest daughter, Chicago, didn’t get to spend much time as the baby of the family.
 Chicago celebrated her first birthday back in January, and now has a younger sibling to play with.

-However, Chi as the family calls her, is said to be a bit jealous of the newest addition to the brood.
+However, Chi, as the family calls her, is said to be a bit jealous of the newest addition to the brood.

 “Chicago didn’t really understand that she was going to have another brother until the baby was born.
 There were some jealousy issues to begin with — she’s used to being the youngest and her parents doting on her, but she’s fine now and is adjusting well,” said a second source.